-If you believe you are being investigated for hit and run then you need to call criminal lawyer, Aaron J. Boria today (734) 453-7806.
+If you believe you are being investigated for hit and run, then you need to speak with a lawyer before the police speak with you.
+Call criminal lawyer, Aaron J. Boria today (734) 453-7806.

 The incident was a major eye opener.
-It took almost a year for the state of Michigan to charge our client with the offense while waiting for the blood results to come back.
+The prosecutor was waiting on blood results and because of that it took almost a year for the state of Michigan to charge our client with Leaving the Scene of a Property Damage Accident and Operating While Intoxicated.
 Our client wised up and consulted with our office right away.

 We used the time that passed while waiting for the blood results to our advantage.
 Our client got sober and attended alcoholics anonymous twice a week until we got to court.
 This extra work our client put in made for a favorable outcome.

 Hit and Run in Michigan